Discounted Dividend Model (DDM)

 2. Dividend Discount Model (DDM) for a period

 This model is applied when an investor wants to determine the intrinsic price of a share he will sell in a period from now on.
 It uses the following equation:

-The Multi-Period Dividend Discount Model is an aggregation of the dividend discount model of a period in which an investor expects a share over multiple periods.
+Multi-Period Dividend Discount Models, or Multi-Stage Dividend Discount Models, are an aggregation of the dividend discount model of a period in which an investor expects a share over multiple periods.
 The main challenge of the multiple period model variation is that it requires forecasting dividend payments for different periods.
 Note the following formula:

 Important elements of the Dividend Discount Model (DDM)

 In the formulas above there are some variables for which some explanation is required before it can be applied.
 The most important parts of the formula are explained below.